Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Methodology

 \subsubsection{Model-agnostic Feature Importance}

 ~

-The EMRI ($R_i$) is further designed as a model-agnostic feature importance to summarise $R_i^m$ across several well-performing models, which reflects on average the intrinsic value of a feature for the clustering problem itself in a more comprehensive manner, rather than being conditioned on a prespecified model. $R_i$ can be given based on mean value $R_i=\frac{1}{|m|} \sum_{|m|} R_i^m$ or the range of $R_i:\left[\min R_i^m, \max R_i^m\right]$.
+The EMRI ($R_i$) is further designed as a model-agnostic feature importance to summarise $R_i^m$ across all well-performing models, which reflects on average the intrinsic value of a feature for the problem itself, in a comprehensive manner, rather than being conditioned on a prespecified model.